Skip to main content

 You can wear your aligners while drinking water.
 In fact, it’s a good idea to keep them in to prevent the aligners from becoming stained and to maintain the proper pressure on your teeth.

-Can I eat with my aligners in my mouth?
+Can I eat with my aligners?

 Aligners should be removed before eating any food.
 This helps prevent damage to the aligners and allows you to enjoy your meals without any restrictions.
 Remember to brush your teeth before putting your aligners back in after eating.